Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Main results

 Several practical consideration must be taken into account when implementing the sampler.
-First, we must solve a system for each new $\vect{z}_k$.
+First, we must solve a system for each new $\vect{z}^{(k)}$.
 Reusing the same subspace for different samples will produce lower quality samples.
-Such an approach corresponds to sampling from a low-rank approximation $\Tilde{\vect{Q}}_{uu}^{-1}\approx\vect{V}_m\vect{T}_m^{-1}\vect{V}_m^\tran$, which is very innacurate unless $m$ is close to $n$.
+Such an approach corresponds to sampling from a low-rank approximation $\Tilde{\vect{Q}}^{-1}\approx\vect{V}\vect{T}^{-1}\vect{V}^\tran$, which is very innacurate unless $m$ is close to $n$.
 For multiple right hand sides, we must generate the subspace and perform eigendecomposition each time we solve a system.
 Although the cost is higher, the quality of samples will be much better.

-Second, the preconditioned right hand side must be $\vect{z}_k$, meaning that we must solve the original unpreconditioned problem $\vect{Q}_{uu}\vect{x}=\vect{Lz}_k$.
+Second, the preconditioned right hand side must be $\vect{z}^{(k)}$, meaning that the original unpreconditioned problem we must solve is $\vect{Q}\vect{x}=\vect{L}\vect{z}^{(k)}$.
 Therefore, when using Krylov solvers, one must premultiply the right hand side by an incomplete factor $\vect{L}$ before an actual solve.
 However, Krylov solvers (such as PETSc) provide implementations only for applying $\vect{L}^{-1}$ or $\vect{L}^{-\tran}$, but never $\vect{L}$.
 In such cases, one might need to customize the solver or the preconditioner, to pass $\vect{z}$ directly as a preconditioned right hand side.

-Third, the eigendecomposition of $\vect{T}_m^{-1/2}$ cannot be replaced by a solve with a Cholesky factor.
-Although both options are valid inverse square root operators, our approximation implicitly relies on quadrature nodes and weights obtained from the eigendecomposition of $\vect{T}_m$.
+Third, the eigendecomposition of $\vect{T}^{-1/2}$ cannot be replaced by a solve with a Cholesky factor.
+Although both options are valid inverse square root operators, our approximation implicitly relies on quadrature nodes and weights obtained from the eigendecomposition of $\vect{T}$.
 In practice, the decomposition is performed by each processor instead of parallelizing it.
 This saves communication cost and the computational overhead is not big.
-The structure of $\vect{T}_m$ becomes very convenient, since we do not have to tridiagonalize the matrix $\vect{T}_m$ for an eigendecomposition, and instead we can call optimized LAPACK routines directly.
+The structure of $\vect{T}$ becomes very convenient, since we do not have to tridiagonalize the matrix $\vect{T}$ for an eigendecomposition, and instead we can call optimized LAPACK routines directly.

 Fourth, there are no natural tools to measure closeness of matrix function approximations when using Krylov solvers.
 Some analysis has been done for decaying matrix functions \citep{frommer2021analysis}.
-However, in practice, the residuals of a solution $\vect{Q}^{-1}\vect{b}$ are used as a criterion, despite $f(\vect{Q})\vect{b}$ converging differently in general.
+However, in practice, the residuals of a solution $\vect{Q}^{-1}\vect{z}$ are used as a criterion, despite $f(\vect{Q})\vect{z}$ converging differently in general.